Best practices for SEM upgrades

 To retain your log data for an extended amount of time, you may need to increase the SEM virtual appliance size.
 You can increase your SEM virtual appliance capacity by increasing the hard disk size in your VMWare vSphere or Microsoft Hyper-V client.

 Always shut down the SEM virtual appliance before you reconfigure the vSphere or Hyper-V client disk.

 When you increase the size of your virtual appliance, use the following guidelines:

 - You can exceed the 2 TB limit with a fresh SEM deployment.

 - After you increase the virtual disk size, you cannot decrease its size using the same methods.

 - If you have VM snapshots, you cannot increase the size of your virtual appliance.

 Additional considerations for VMware vSphere

-If you are running VMware and do not have snapshots, you can edit the VM settings and change the size of the disk.
+If you are running VMware vSphere and do not have snapshots, you can edit the VM settings and change the disk size.
 During startup, the virtual appliance recognizes the change in disk size and partitions and adjusts the file systems appropriately.
 If snapshots are available, the disk size field is disabled.